PoLyScriber: Integrated Fine-tuning of Extractor and Lyrics Transcriber for Polyphonic Music

-The goal of the singing vocal extractor is to remove, or at least suppress the background music.
-The extractor we use in this work is based on the Residual-Unet~\cite{kong2021decoupling} model to estimate complex ideal ratio masks (cIRMs) and spectrogram, modified for the purpose of joint training.
-Compared with conventional approaches that do not estimate phases of the extracted signals \cite{jansson2017singing,chandna2017monoaural,stoter2019open,takahashi2018mmdenselstm}, and suffers from poor audio quality due to incorrect reconstruction phase reconstruction, cIRMs based system contains phase prediction and therefore alleviates incorrect phase reconstruction problem.
+The goal of the singing vocal extractor in PoLyScriber is to remove, or at least suppress the background music to a certain level while sustaining lyrics transcription related vocal parts.
+The extractor is based on the Residual-UNet~\cite{kong2021decoupling} model to estimate complex ideal ratio masks (cIRMs) and spectrogram, modified for the purpose of integrated fine-tuning.
+Compared with conventional approaches that do not estimate phases of the extracted signals~\cite{jansson2017singing,chandna2017monoaural,stoter2019open,takahashi2018mmdenselstm}, and often suffers from poor audio quality possibly with incorrect phase reconstruction, cIRMs based system contains phase prediction and therefore, may alleviate incorrect phase reconstruction problem.
 However, the direct predicting of real and imaginary parts of cIRMs suffers from being sensitive to time-domain signal shifts \cite{choi2018phase,wang2018supervised,tan2019complex,kong2021decoupling}.
 Considering the superiority of cIRM for estimating phase \cite{kong2021decoupling}, we use the extractor that is designed to decouple the estimation of cIRMs into magnitude and phase estimations.
 The extractor also combines the predictions of the cIRM mask and spectrogram where the spectrogram prediction is the direct magnitude prediction serving as a residual component to complement the bounded mask prediction~\cite{kong2021decoupling}.
 This was one of the top performing systems in the recent Music Demixing Challenge 2021 \cite{mitsufuji2021music} with a signal-to-distortion ratio (SDR) of 8.9 dB on a standard test dataset.

-We employ a simplified version of the Residual-Unet network as our front-end vocal extractor that has an encoder, intermediate layers and a decoder as shown in Fig.~\ref{proposeFig} (b).
+We employ a simplified version of the Residual-UNet network as our front-end sRes vocal extractor that has an encoder, intermediate layers and a decoder as shown in Fig.~\ref{proposeFig} (b).
 We denote the cIRM as $\hat{M}$.
 The input short-time Fourier transforms (STFTs) $X$ from the realistic polyphonic music or the \textit{simulated} polyphonic music is compressed by the extractor encoder and intermediate layers into a lower dimensional descriptor and then the descriptor is re-expanded to the size of the target solo-singing STFTs $S$ by the extractor decoder.
 In the following subsections, we present the details of the vocal extractor.